New versions of Frobenius and integral closure of ideals: Introduction

-In Section 4, we carefully study the closures in the setting of affine semigroup rings.
-In particular, we are able to provide explicit calculations of the adjusted closures in terms of the convex geometry of the associated exponent sets of the ideals involved.
+In Section \ref{sec:semigroup}, we carefully study the adjusted closure operations in the setting of monomial ideals in affine semigroup rings.
+In particular, we are able to provide explicit calculations of the adjusted closures in terms of the convex geometry of the associated exponent sets of the ideals involved, which has the added effect of providing concrete examples of the Hara-Yoshida and Vraciu tight closure which were otherwise missing from the literature.
+These results also extend well-known results for computing the ordinary integral closure and Hilbert-Kunz multiplicity.